Matth-L/quantum-decomposition-N-reduction/README.md

 # Introduction to quantum computing : Implementation of the ABC decomposition and the Sleathor-Whitney reduction

-This is a school-project that aims to implement the ABC decomposition and the Sleathor-Whitney reduction
+This school project aims to implement ABC decomposition and the Sleator-Winter reduction in the introduction to quantum computing at ENSIIE.

 ## ABC decomposition